 Skip to main content

 To issue a card to a customer, you must request a cards endorsement on the Bridge Customer object.
 This endorsement has specific requirements that differ from other endorsements, and a customer’s eligibility may also depend on whether your card program is approved to operate in a given region.
+In addition, Bridge and Stripe perform validations on the address and other information provided for the Customer object.
 When the cards endorsement is approved, Bridge automatically creates a Cardholder object and returns the cardholder ID in the customer object.
 You use this ID to create cards via the Stripe API.
+The ability to create and use cards is dependent on an active approved cards endorsement.
+This page provides an overview of the cards endorsement request process, how to see the endorsement’s requirements and status, and common issues that may occur for a customer requesting the cards endorsement.
 Whether you’re onboarding a new customer or issuing a card to an existing one, use the Customer KYC Link endpoint with a ?endorsement=cards query parameter.

 GET /v0/customers/<customerID>/kyc_link?endorsement=cards